-The country has an updated register of individuals or companies importing substances subject to international control for medical and scientific purposes.
+The country does not have an updated register of individuals or companies importing substances subject to international control for medical and scientific purposes.

 Priority Action 4.2: Adopt measures, in accordance with national laws, to train competent authorities and health professionals on ensuring access to substances subject to international control for medical and scientific purposes.